 Clifford House Fostering is a service which began in 1993 and became a limited company in 2010.
-It is a nationally-recognised independent organisation, and since its inception has developed a range of high-quality placement choices in response to the diverse and complex needs and challenges presented by children and young people who are 'looked after'.
+It is a nationally-recognised independent organisation, and since its inception has developed a range of high-quality fostering family choices in response to the diverse and complex needs and challenges presented by children and young people who are needing our care.

 Clifford House has a long-established and credible history of providing positive opportunities to children and young people to achieve their full potential and to live fulfilling lives within the community.
-Innovation, flexibility and responsiveness are central to our service creation and delivery in the arena of our fostering service.
+Innovation, flexibility and responsiveness are central to our service creation and delivery.

-Currently our portfolio of placements as of May 2020 consists of 59 children and young people and 39 foster carer households.
-Our children and young people are matched with Foster Carers either on a short term or long-term basis.
+Currently our portfolio of families as of April 2021 consists of 45 children and young people being cared for across 41 fostering families.
+Our children and young people are robustly matched with foster parents either on a short term or long-term basis.

-The fostering service offers a programme of innovative training, along with some bespoke training and qualifications which have added significant value to the development of individual skill and competency.
-Clifford House is working to integrate and embed the Secure Base Model into daily practice and supporting foster carers in their parenting approaches towards children.
+The fostering service offers a programme of innovative training, along with some bespoke training and qualifications which have added significant value to the development of individual skill and competency in our fostering community.
+Clifford House recognises the value of the Secure Base Model and an understanding of the impact of disruption, attachment and trauma on behaviour and supports our foster parentss to integrate these practices into their parenting approaches.

 The Registered Office is centrally located in Bromsgrove.
 Clifford House Fostering is registered and regulated by Ofsted, Registration Number SC 416290.
-The Registered Manager is Hannah Cooper.
+The Registered Manager is Lesley Greenfield.
 The Managing Director of Clifford House Fostering is Tracy Livesey.